rysummers/OC-Detection/README.md

 # Orbital Cellulitis Detection

-## Welcome to my GitHub repository on Using a Convultional Neural Network (CNN) model to detect Orbital Cellulitis.
+## Welcome to my GitHub repository on using a Convultional Neural Network (CNN) model to detect Orbital Cellulitis.
 ---

 ### Objective: